-Beta, with regard to mutual fund investing, is a measure of a particular fund's movement (ups and downs) compared to the overall market.
-For reference, the market is given a beta of 1.00.
+Beta, as it pertains to mutual fund investing, is a measure of a particular fund's sensitivity to movement in the broader market.
+In other words, it's a measure of volatility.

-For example, if a fund's "best-fit index" is the S&P 500 and the index has a return of 10% this year, the investor would expect the fund with a beta of 1.20 to have a return of 12%.
-Conversely, if the S&P 500 index fell 10% during the given year, the fund with a beta of 1.20 would be expected to fall 12% during that year.
+As an example, consider a hypothetical fund that tracks the S&P 500 with a beta of 1.1.
+If the S&P rose by 10% one year, an investor who owned the hypothetical fund would have a return of 11%.
+If the S&P 500 index fell by 10% during the given year, the fund with a beta of 1.1 would be expected to fall by 11% during that year.

 A mutual fund investor can use beta information to better plan their fund selection and match their investments with their investing style.
 If they're willing to tolerate wide swings in the fund's net asset value (NAV), then they may choose a fund with a high beta.
 These would be aggressive investors who are seeking high returns and willing to tolerate more volatility.